 As a product of its artistic work, the Zentrum für Peripherie hosts the Academy for Agile Processes, AAP.
 With the academy, the Zentrum für Peripherie provides the large systems (such as education, administration, research, etc.) with a flexible infrastructure.
 It provides space in both a concrete and figurative sense.
 The academy makes unexpected, constructive and concrete solutions conceivable and possible – especially those that succeed in the interaction of different areas.
 In open-ended processes, ideas are developed beyond the usual social boundaries.

 The Academy for Agile Processes ensures the general availability of the methods developed through an interplay of artistic and scientific analysis.
-In this sense, a core area of the AAP is the ‘distillation’ of structures that support and enable open-ended work.
+In this sense, a core of the AAP is the ‘distillation’ of structures that support and enable its special work.

 The academy ‘docks’ onto external systems.
 It is conceived as a temporary structural extension.
 The Zentrum für Peripherie provides support on two levels that go hand in hand: First, the focus is on concrete, empirical work on the ground.
 This work directly addresses the needs, the local or supra-regional challenges, and initiates and accompanies solution processes.
 Second, these processes are accompanied scientifically and artistically, analysed and the findings generated and procedures derived are then made generally available.
 In theory and practice, the AAP draws on a broad and experience-guided methodological expertise, which spans a wide range between practice and analyses.